LuckyJimJD/lj-folio/README.md

 ## Installation

 1. Fork theme from `https://github.com/LuckyJimJD/CourseSiteTheme` to `github.com:<your-username>/<your-repo-name>`.

 2. Clone to local system.

-3. Install Ruby gems, build site, and start local server:
+3. Edit _config.yml:

     ```
-    $ bundle install

-    $ bundle exec jekyll serve
-    ```

-4. Edit _config.yml:

-    ```
     url: http://username.github.io # change "username" to your github username
     baseurl:  /repository/ # change "repository" to github repository name
     ```

-5. Edit other content and customize as desired (see below).
-If local server is running, changes will appear after refreshing page in browser.
+4. Edit other content:

+- The 'assets/img' folder has images used on the 'Teaching' page.
+  - File names should ollow the pattern 'RepoName.png' or 'RepoName.jpg' (replacing 'RepoName' with the name of the repository for the site you want to link to and using the appropriate extension for the image format).
+  - You can also put other images in that folder if you wish.
+- The '_data' folder has YAML files with information to populate the 'About', 'Scholarship' & 'Teaching' pages.

-6. Commit changes in git and then push to [GitHub Pages]((https://pages.github.com/), or deploy using script:
+6. Commit changes in git and then push to [GitHub Pages]((https://pages.github.com/).

-    ```
-    $ ./bin/deploy [--user]
-    ```

-By default, the script uses the `master` branch for the source code and deploys the webpage to `gh-pages`.
-The optional flag `--user` tells it to deploy to `master` and use `source` for the source code instead.
-Using `master` for deployment is a convention for [user and organization pages](https://help.github.com/articles/user-organization-and-project-pages/).

 ### Modifying Theme Elements